-Non-U.S. Holders
+Non-U.S. holders

-The following is a summary of the material U.S. federal income tax consequences that will apply to you if you are a Non-U.S. Holder of the exchange notes.
 For purposes of this discussion, "Non-U.S. Holder" means a beneficial owner of the notes that is an individual, corporation, estate or trust and is not a "U.S. Holder."
 Special rules may apply to Non-U.S. Holders that are subject to special treatment under the Code, including controlled foreign corporations, passive foreign investment companies, U.S. expatriates, and foreign persons eligible for benefits under an applicable income tax treaty with the United States.
 Such Non-U.S. Holders should consult their tax advisors to determine the U.S. federal, state, local and other tax consequences that may be relevant to them.